Zayre #671/Ames #2671/Albertsons #4410/Sedano's #39

 1202 N. John Young Parkway (Bermuda Ave.), Kissimmee, FL

 First up is the former Publix.
-The Publix first opened here with the plaza in 1967, most likely as a wing style store.
+The Publix originally opened with the plaza in 1967 as a wing style store.
 In 1978, when a new Publix opened about a mile to the west of here next to a newly built Kmart, Publix remodeled and converted this store to one of their Food World brand stores.
-Food World was Publix's price impact chain that they created in 1970.
+Food World was Publix's price impact chain they created in 1970.
 Food World grew to 22 stores across Florida by 1985, when Publix officially retired the brand after the stores didn't perform as well as expected.
 Many of the Food World stores just closed, and some were converted (or converted back) to traditional Publix stores.
-This store was one of the ones that converted back to Publix later in 1985.
+This store was one of the ones that converted back to Publix later in 1985, becoming Publix #282 for its second run as a traditional Publix store.
 Publix was forced to rebrand this store as a Publix due to a lease obligation they had with plaza, even though there was already the newer store a mile away (unlike today, Publix wasn't too big on operating stores ridiculously close to each other back in the late 80's).
 Publix eventually decided to close this store for good in May of 1989, even though they did not completely satisfy their lease obligation.
 The closure of this store sparked outrage from the owners of the plaza, who sued Publix for things such as breach of contract, negligence, fraud, and anti-trust accusations in response to them closing this store, and for putting in a restriction that a competitor could not take over their space once they vacated.
 I don't know how that lawsuit ever ended, but Publix did get their way and never came back.
 The Ames closed during the time all of the legal business with the closure of the Publix was going on, and the plaza began to suffer until Albertsons was lured in as the new anchor.
 The Publix space was later divided into smaller spaces and is now home to a Dollar General, a pawn shop, and a small natural foods store.
-The exterior of the building still resembles a 70's Publix, and the old black marble under the windows is also a remnant from the Publix days, and honestly, the windows themselves might be too!
+The exterior of the building still retains some remnants from Publix after all these years and remodels, such as the old black marble under the windows (and honestly, the windows themselves might be too!).
+(Also, thank you duckman66 for providing some extra information on this former Publix location!)

 1306 N. John Young Parkway (Bermuda Ave.), Kissimmee, FL